Finite Stature in Artin groups: Preliminaries

-\begin{lem} Suppose $X$ is a finite graph, and $H_1, H_2\subseteq G= \pi_1(X, v)$ are finite rank subgroups.
-Then there are only finitely many conjugacy classes of the intersections of conjugates of $H_1$ and $H_2$, and any such intersection has finite rank. \end{lem} \begin{proof} By Lemma~\ref{lem:fiber product} each conjugacy class of the intersection of conjugates $H_1$ and $H_2$ is represented by the connected component of the fiber product $Y_1\otimes_X Y_2$ where $Y_1, Y_2$ are cores of $H_1, H_2$ with respect to $X$.
+By Lemma~2.4 each conjugacy class of the intersection of conjugates $H_1$ and $H_2$ is represented by the connected component of the fiber product $Y_1\otimes_X Y_2$ where $Y_1, Y_2$ are cores of $H_1, H_2$ with respect to $X$.
 Since $H_1, H_2$ have finite ranks, $Y_1, Y_2$ are finite graphs.
-Thus $Y_1\otimes_X Y_2$ is finite, and in particular, $Y_1\otimes_X Y_2$ has finitely many connected components (each representing a conjugacy class of the intersections of conjugates of $H_1$ and $H_2$). \end{proof}
+Thus $Y_1\otimes_X Y_2$ is finite, and in particular, $Y_1\otimes_X Y_2$ has finitely many connected components (each representing a conjugacy class of the intersections of conjugates of $H_1$ and $H_2$).